marwa-algethami/DEND/README.md

 **About Project**

-This project aims to Analyze a startup called Sparkify they've been collecting on songs and user activity on their new music streaming app.
+This project aims to Analyze a startup called Sparkify.
+They've been collecting songs and user activity on their new music streaming app.
 My role was creating data modeling with Postgres and build an ETL pipeline using Python.
 First, I choose the Star Schema model because of its simplicity and efficiency for defining fact and dimension tables.
-I was then building the ETL pipeline to transfer data from JSON directories into these tables in Postgres using Python and SQL.
+I made the ETL pipeline transfer data from JSON directories into these tables in Postgres using Python and SQL.

 **Project Template**